-Political science frameworks, approaches, and theories concerning development and implementation of public policies within American political systems.
-Governmental behaviors and processes, including rational, political, and bureaucratic models of governmental decision making; agenda-building processes; and normative perspectives concerning role of governmental entities.
+Political science frameworks, approaches, and theories concerning development and implementation of public policies within American and other democratic political systems.
+Governmental behaviors and processes, including rational, political, and bureaucratic models of governmental decision making; agenda-building processes; and the role of institutions in constraining and enabling policy change.

 PPM 599 Topics in Public Policy and Management (1-6, max.
 16)

 Examines various research topics of importance in public policy and management.

 View course details in MyPlan: PPM 599